Loading New Records from Autoincrement Table

 We are going to import data from the customers table to the Account object in Salesforce.

-To find out how to create a data flow package and configure mapping settings of nested objects correctly, read our step-by-step instruction below.
+To find out how to create a data flow and configure mapping settings of nested objects correctly, read our step-by-step instruction below.

 Creating Connections to Data Sources